|

 essential throughout the whole flight.

-Preparation of Take Off All the passengers are now seated and the
+In Preparation of Take Off All the passengers are now seated and the

 aircraft pushes back and prepares to taxi to the runway.
 It is now time